emilk/egui/README.md

 ## Integrations

-egui is build to be easy to integrate into any existing game engine or platform you are working on. egui itself doesn't know or care on what OS it is running or how to render things to the screen - that is the job of the egui integration.
+egui is build to be easy to integrate into any existing game engine or platform you are working on. egui itself doesn't know or care on what OS it is running or how to render things to the screen,that is the job of the egui integration.

 An integration needs to do the following each frame: